 With the flexibility and control you get with self-hosted WordPress.org, this is undoubtedly the better option.

-However, if you are just starting and want to see how WordPress works without spending time or money on a host, then check out WordPress.com.
+However, if you are just starting and want to see how WP works without spending time or money on a host, then check out WordPress.com.

 WordPress.com vs WordPress.org – Conclusion